spences10/scottspence.com/posts/2020/05/09/vscode-snippets/index.md

 ---
 date: 2020-05-09
 title: VS Code Tips and Snippets
-tags: ['learning', 'guide']
+tags: ['learning', 'guide', 'vscode']
-isPrivate: true
+isPrivate: false
 ---

 Use the same frontmatter block all the time for your blog posts?